iliabylich/pipewire-dbus/README.md

 This package integrates both with Pipewire and DBus and provides:

+1. `Volume` DBus property that returns current volume (as u32)
-1. `Data` DBus property that returns a tuple of volume and muted flag
+2. `Muted` DBus property that returns current muted flag (as bool)
-3. `DataChanged` signal that is triggered with update data tuple
+3. standard `org.freedesktop.DBus.Properties` interface for receiving notifications when one of these values is changed

 Exact schema is available in `org.local.PipewireDBus.xml` file but you can also retrieve it from locally running daemon: